Ian-J-S/Ian_Stewart_CSCI_411_Final/README.md

 #### Tests
 A bash script is provided to generate some notes and run tests.
 It will also compile the .cpp files with make.
+The notes directory also contains some audio files I found online of a few instruments playing single notes
 ```
 ./test.sh
 ```